NayeonKeum/NayeonKeum/README.md

   -  Maybe thats the reason why I have been in `5 clubs👯‍♂️`, and two times more communities so far.
   -  [BOAZ](https://www.bigdataboaz.com/), [GDSC](https://gdsc.community.dev/sookmyung-womens-university/), [KUSITMS](https://cafe.naver.com/kusitms), [MadCamp](https://madcamp.io/), [SOLUX](https://solux.tistory.com/), and etc(check my organization list).

-▶️  Spent each 2 years in my childhood in `LA, USA🇺🇸` and `London, UK🇬🇧`.
-Currently living in `Seoul, South Korea🇰🇷`.

 ▶️  Interested in `DevOps`, `Cloud Computing`, `MLOps`, `Serverless architecture`, `Elasticsearch`, `Golang`, and etc.

 ▶️  Also I'm the `Cloud Captains` recipients of this year's  `Linux Foundation Training Scholarship Program 2023`